-- Be wary of giving your plan identification (ID) number over the telephone or to people you do not know, except to your doctor, other provider, or authorized plan or OPM representative. - Let only the appropriate medical professionals review your medical record or recommend services. - Avoid using health care providers who say that an item or service is not usually covered, but they know how to bill us to get it paid. - Carefully review explanations of benefits (EOBs) statements that you receive from us. - Do not ask your doctor to make false entries on certificates, bills or records in order to get us to pay for an item or service.
+- Do not give your plan identification (ID) number over the telephone or to people you do not know, except to your doctor, other provider, or authorized plan or OPM representative. - Let only the appropriate medical professionals review your medical record or recommend services. - Avoid using health care providers who say that an item or service is not usually covered, but they know how to bill us to get it paid.

-- If you suspect that a provider has charged you for services you did not receive, billed you twice for the same service, or misrepresented any information, do the following: - Call the provider and ask for an explanation.
-There may be an error. - If the provider does not resolve the matter, call us at (605) 328-6868 and explain the situation. - If we do not resolve the issue:
+- Carefully review explanations of benefits (EOBs) statements that you receive from us. - Periodically review your claim history for accuracy to ensure we have not been billed for services that you did not receive. - Do not ask your doctor to make false entries on certificates, bills or records in order to get us to pay for an item or service. - If you suspect that a provider has charged you for services you did not receive, billed you twice for the same service, or misrepresented any information, do the following: - Call the provider and ask for an explanation.
+There may be an error. - If the provider does not resolve the matter, call us at 800-752-5863 and explain the situation. - If we do not resolve the issue: